 What is a guinea pig grease gland?
 A guinea pig grease gland is an opening at the end of their spine.
 Its main purpose is to mark the territory.
 After a while, the secreted greasy substance solidifies, creating a visible trail.
 Thus, it must be cleaned on a regular basis so that the grease does not accumulate.
 When grease accumulates, it might cause irritation.

-In this article, you are going to see what is guinea pig grease gland, what are the ways to keep it clean, and much more.
-This will be an in-depth article, so grab your cup of coffee and enjoy.
+In this article, you are going to see what is guinea pig grease gland is, what are the ways to keep it clean, and much more.

 Why Do Guinea Pigs Have Grease Glands?

 A guinea pig grease gland is an opening located at the end of their spine.
 The location is exactly at the position of the tail bone.
 As its name implies, this gland secretes a greasy substance and its function is to mark the territory.